Introduction to PCs for Creative Work

 Conclusions

 Choosing the right music production PC is all about needs vs budget.
 Processor speed, RAM, storage, and OS compatibility for your music production needs.
 Invest in a system that meets your current needs and can be upgraded and expanded in the future.
-Now Make your choice!
+Now make your choice!

 Suggested Readings